Library Policies & Usage

 - Study room reservations must be made online on a first come first serve basis.

 - Only one study room reservation per day per student is permitted

 - Study rooms may be reserved up to seven days in advance.

-- Use of study rooms is limited to three hour increments per group.
+- Use of study rooms is limited to four hour increments per group.

 - If you are more than 30 minutes late arriving for your reservation, your reservation will be cancelled.

 - Abuses of study rooms and violation of the study room policy may result in the revocation of study room privileges.

 - Reservations for study rooms must be made online.